OctopusDeploy/blog/blog/2017-10/installing-tomcat-from-scratch.md

 ![Tomcat Windows Install 2](tomcat-windows-install-2.png "width=500")

-Alternatively you can use the `bin\service.bat` file to manually configure Tomcat as a Windows service.
+Alternatively you can use the `bin\service.bat` script to manually configure Tomcat as a Windows service.
 For example, running the command `service.bat install MyService` will configure Tomcat under a Windows service called `MyService`.

-See this [documentation](https://tomcat.apache.org/tomcat-9.0-doc/windows-service-howto.html#Installing_services) for more information on manually configuring a Tomcat Windows service.
+See the [documentation](https://tomcat.apache.org/tomcat-9.0-doc/windows-service-howto.html#Installing_services) for more information on manually configuring a Tomcat Windows service.

 :::hint
 The `service.bat` file that comes with the versions of Tomcat I tested didn't work well with the Java 9 JDK.
 I received the error `The JAVA_HOME environment variable is not defined correctly` when running `service.bat` against the Java 9 JDK.